 Key Takeaways

-- Prioritize Mental Health: Look for programs that treat psychiatric conditions like bipolar or schizophrenia as the primary diagnosis, not an afterthought to addiction.
+- Mental health leads.
+Look for a program that treats a psychiatric condition like bipolar disorder or schizophrenia as the primary diagnosis, with substance use addressed at the same time.

-- High Acuity Support: Ensure the facility can handle complex needs like active suicidal ideation or psychotic features that standard rehabs often reject.
+- High acuity has to be welcome, not turned away.
+The right facility can hold complex needs like active suicidal ideation or psychotic features that many standard rehabs reject.

-- Residential Timeline: Recovery from severe co-occurring disorders usually requires 30 to 90 days of intensive stabilization and therapy.
+- Stabilization takes time.
+Recovery from severe co-occurring disorders usually means 30 to 90 days of residential care.

 Is Your Loved One Ready for Residential Care?

-If you are unsure whether your family member needs a residential dual diagnosis program or if outpatient care is still an option, ask yourself these questions:
+If you’re unsure whether your family member needs a residential dual diagnosis program or whether outpatient care can still hold them, work through these questions:

-- Has their mental health or substance use made it impossible to hold a job or maintain relationships?
+- Has their mental health or substance use made it impossible to hold a job or keep relationships intact?

 - Have they been hospitalized on a 72-hour psychiatric hold in the last six months?

-- Are they using drugs or alcohol specifically to “quiet” symptoms like panic, voices, or deep depression?
+- Are they using drugs or alcohol to quiet symptoms like panic, voices, or deep depression?

-- Has their current therapist or doctor suggested they need “more support than we can provide”?
+- Has their therapist or doctor said they need “more support than we can provide”?

-- Do they have a history of stopping their psychiatric medications when they begin using substances?
+- Do they have a history of stopping their psychiatric medications when they start using substances?

-If you answered “yes” to three or more, the current level of care is failing.
-It is time for a more intensive clinical environment.
+Three or more “yes” answers usually mean the current level of care has stopped working.
+It’s time for a more intensive clinical environment.

-This approach fails because it ignores the root cause.
-For a person living with schizoaffective disorder or severe PTSD, the substance use is often a desperate form of self-medication.
-If you remove the substance without treating the underlying psychiatric pain with high-intensity clinical care, the person is left defenseless.
-They will either return to the substance or end up back in a psychiatric ward.
+The order matters.
+The National Institute of Mental Health notes that mental disorders can lead people to use substances to cope, and that the two conditions can each raise the risk of the other.
+For someone living with schizoaffective disorder or severe PTSD, the drinking or drug use is often a form of self-medication.
+Strip the substance away without treating the psychiatric pain underneath, and the person is left defenseless.
+They tend to go back to the substance or back to a psychiatric ward.

 What Families Should Know About Dual Diagnosis Programs in Florida

-Florida is home to hundreds of treatment centers, which makes the search for the right one overwhelming.
-Most of these facilities are built for standard rehab.
-They handle alcohol or opioid addiction for people who are otherwise psychiatrically stable.
+Florida has a large number of treatment centers, which makes the search feel impossible right when you have the least energy for it.
+Most of those facilities are built for standard rehab.
+They handle alcohol or opioid use for people who are otherwise psychiatrically stable.

-When your loved one is experiencing active suicidal ideation, psychotic features, or severe mood dysregulation, those standard programs often back away.
-They may even discharge your family member because they are “too high-acuity”.
-This is the gap that specialized, high-acuity dual diagnosis programs are designed to fill.
+When your loved one is dealing with active suicidal ideation, psychotic features, or severe mood dysregulation, those programs often back away.
+Some will discharge a family member for being “too high-acuity.”
+That’s the gap a specialized, high-acuity dual diagnosis program is built to fill.
+We work in the space between the institutional hospital and a basic rehab that doesn’t have the clinical reach for this.

 Dual Diagnosis Red Flags to Watch For

-When researching programs in Fort Lauderdale or across the state, watch for these signs that a program might be out of its depth:
+As you research programs in Fort Lauderdale or anywhere in the state, these signs tell you a facility may be out of its depth:

-- Acuity Thresholds: They will not accept patients with a history of psychosis or recent suicidal thoughts.
+- Acuity thresholds.
+They won’t accept patients with a history of psychosis or recent suicidal thoughts.

-- Staffing Levels: The clinical team consists mostly of “techs” or entry-level counselors rather than Masters-level therapists and on-site psychiatrists.
+- Staffing levels.
+The clinical team is mostly techs or entry-level counselors instead of Masters-level therapists and on-site psychiatrists.

-- Resort Language: They focus on “tropical healing” and “amenities” rather than clinical protocols and medication management.
+- Amenity-first marketing.
+The pitch is about scenery and perks rather than clinical protocols and medication management.

-- Addiction-First Messaging: They talk exclusively about “recovery” and “sobriety” without mentioning specific psychiatric diagnoses like schizophrenia or personality disorders.
+- Addiction-only messaging.
+They talk about sobriety without naming specific psychiatric diagnoses like schizophrenia or personality disorders.

-Our clinical team is psychiatrist-led and clinician-delivered.
-This means that a psychiatrist isn’t just someone who stops by once a week for a ten-minute med check; they lead the treatment team.
-Since 2006, our Fort Lauderdale facility has focused on people who have “fallen through the floor” of the standard healthcare system.
+Our care is psychiatrist-led and clinician-delivered.
+A psychiatrist isn’t someone who stops by for a ten-minute med check once a week.
+They lead the treatment team.
+Since 2006, our Fort Lauderdale facility has focused on people who have fallen through the floor of the standard healthcare system, the ones too acute for rehab and too stable to keep in a hospital bed.

-Other programs treat the habit; we treat the human.
-This requires a level of clinical intensity that most programs cannot match.
+Other programs treat the habit.
+We treat the human.
+That takes a level of clinical intensity most programs can’t match, which is the whole reason this kind of residential mental health care exists.

 The Clinical Standard

-Our team is built at a Masters-level-and-above floor.
-This ensures that the person sitting across from your loved one has the training to handle complex trauma, personality disorders, and the nuances of schizoaffective disorder.
-We are Joint Commission accredited and licensed by the Florida Department of Children and Families (DCF) and the Agency for Healthcare Administration (AHCA).
+Our team is built at a Masters-level-and-above floor, so the person sitting across from your loved one has the training to handle complex trauma, personality disorders, and the realities of schizoaffective disorder.
+Destination Hope is Joint Commission accredited and licensed by the Florida Department of Children and Families and the Agency for Healthcare Administration.

 - Bipolar I and II